-Student Complete Name: Date Submitted:

-CSU Stanislaus Student ID: Day Phone:

-Email: Program: MSCP ESCP SSCP

-Alt.
-Email: MSCP and ESCP Concurrent Option

-Types of Petition (Fill in all areas that apply)

-(Click bo EXES below) LEAVE of ABSENCE (LOA) First-time leave of absence (LOA). \rightarrow Review by Credential Services.
-Reason is for Requesting first-time LOA and will RETURN to the program by: CHOOSE ONE: Spring 2022 Personal.
-(Include a personal statement with the application.)
-Need time to study for CBEST, CSETs or RICA.
-(Proof of test registration recommended) Special Case: SSCP candidate requests first-time LOA.
+Stude RECOMMENDED: Complete the Online finable FDF available at www.csustan.eau/teacher-eaucation Stude audent Complete Name: Date Submitted: CSU Stanislaus Student ID: Day Pho Day Phone: Email 1: Progran Program: MSCP ESCP SSCP Alt.
+E Email: MSCP and ESCP Concurrent Option Types of Petition (Fill in all areas tha t apply) (Click be oxes below) ' of ABSENCE (LO OA) First-time leave of absence (LOA). → Review by Credential Services.
+Reasor ns for Requesting first-time LOA a nd will RETURN N to the program by y: CHOOSE ONE: Spring 2022 Personal.
+(Include a personal statement Need time to study for CBEST, CS SETs or RICA.
+(P roof of test registrati on recommended ) Special Case: SSCP candidate req uests first-time L0 OA.
 This LOA will interrupt the candidate's student teaching.
-Did not submit LOA the first time.
-Second or subsequent LOA.
-Reason is for Requesting a second LOA and will RETURN to the program by: CHOOSE ONE: Spring 2022 Personal.
-(Include a personal statement with the application.)
-Need time to study for CBEST, CSETs or RICA.
-(Proof of test registration required.)
-Reque st for Reinstatement for: CHOOSE ONE: Spring 2022 Initial Leaves of absence are approved on a semester by semester basis.
-You will need to continue to write to us PRIOR to the beginning of each semester to extend your leave of absence.
-Please be aware that you are held to any new requirements that are instituted until such time as you have completed all requirements for the credential.
-If you are returning to the program for student teaching, please refer to the Student Teaching Application for requirements - must be completed BEFORE return to program.
-If your leave extends beyond a two-year period, you will be required to re-apply to the program.
-Please put your initials and at the left column to indicate that you have read and understand this information.

-COURSE SUBSTITUTION Course Number and Title Requested for Substitution (# of units) Institution where the course was taken Semester the class was taken Stan State Equivalent Course Number and Title (# of Units) I have included the following supporting documents for course substitutions in my SR application:

-I have included the following supporting documents for course substitutions in my SR application:

-- ٠ The CSU course you want to substitute: The course description from the university catalogue or the syllabus of the most current semester. - ٠ The course you propose to use for substitution: The course description from the university catalogue AND the syllabus of the semester you took that class. - Highlight the key words in both documents that can support your case.

-REQUIRED:

-ALL Requests for the Exceptions of MSCP, ESCP or SSCP program requirements:

-PLEASE ATTACH A LETTER EXPLAINING YOUR REQUEST.

-Letter is attached
+Did not submit LOA the first tin ne Second or subsequent LOA.
+Reasor ns for Requesting a second LOA ar : CHOOSE ONE: Spring 2022 Personal.
+(Include a personal statement Need time to study for CBEST, CS , on required .)
+Reque est for Reinstatement for: CHC OSE ONE: Spr ing 2022 the Student Teaching Application for Figure 1.
+If your leave extends beyon or requirements - m d a two-year perio ust be completed BE od, you will be requi rring to the program for student teaching, please refer to CFORE return to program. ired to re-apply to the program.
+I have read and understand this information.
+COURS E SUBSTITUTIO ON Course Number and Title Requested for Substitution (# of units) Institution where the class was taken course was taken Semester the class was taken (# of Units) taken , I have included the following suppo taken for course substitu • taken orting documents • .
+The CSU course you want to substitute current semester.
+The course you propose to use for substitute of the semester you took that class. orting documents.
+The course descriptution: The course ption from the unive ttions in my SR application: rsity catalogue or the syllabus of the most .
+The CSU course you want to substitute current semester.
+The course you propose to use for substi taken orting documents The course descriptution: The course descriptution that can support ption from the univerdescription from the ttions in my SR application: rsity catalogue or the syllabus of the most .
+The CSU course you want to substitute current semester.
+The course you propose to use for substitute of the semester you took that class. taken orting documents The course descriptution: The course descriptution that can support ption from the unive ttions in my SR application: rsity catalogue or the syllabus of the most The CSU course you want to substitute current semester.
+The course you propose to use for substitute of the semester you took that class. taken orting documents The course descriptution: The course ents that can suppor ption from the univerdescription from the et your case. utions in my SR application: rsity catalogue or the syllabus of the most university catalogue AND the syllabus The CSU course you want to substitute current semester.
+The course you propose to use for substitute of the semester you took that class.
+Highlight the key words in both documents and the course of the Exceptions of MS exceptions of MS exceptions. taken orting documents The course descriptution: The course descript ption from the universelection from the et your case.
+COUIRED: CP program requ utions in my SR application: rsity catalogue or the syllabus of the most university catalogue AND the syllabus